segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 <details>
 <summary><b>Logic-based Rules</b> - Using logic-based rules and facts to reason about knowledge.</summary>
 <ul>
-Logic-based programming use declaratice constraints in languages like Prolog and Datalog.
+Logic-based programming uses declarative constraints in languages like Prolog and Datalog.
 </ul>
 </details>